-In 2007 Maindee Baths was hit by arsonist twice in one day, when council was told that people are getting into building they stated that they can’t do anything to stop the 21st century kids.
+In 2007 Maindee Baths was hit by arsonists twice in one day, when the council was told that people are getting into buildings they stated that they can’t do anything to stop the 21st-century kids.

 For Sale – 2008 and 2009

-In 2008, Newport City Council decided to put Maindee Pools up for sale, with the guide price of £100,000.
+In 2008, Newport City Council decided to put Maindee Pools up for sale, with a guide price of £100,000.
 It was later sold for £76,000 by a Newport man who wanted a family home.
-He later then put Maindee Pools back up for sale without the house attached and was brought by the Gassor family in £56,000.
+He later then put Maindee Pool back up for sale without the house attached and was brought by the Gassor family in £56,000.